Darkenbloom

 • An epochal novel about historical guilt, the question of remembrance, and the devastating power of silence

-• 150,000 copies sold
+• SPIEGEL bestseller with over 150,000 copies sold

-• Bruno-Kreisky-Prize 2021 for best political book
+• Bruno-Kreisky-Prize 2021 for Best Political Book

-• English translation by Charlotte Collins available
+• Complete English translation by Charlotte Collins available

 The whole truth, as the name implies, is the collective knowledge of all those involved.
 Which is why you can never really piece it together again afterwards.
 Because some of those who possessed a part of it will already be dead.
 Or they’re lying, or their memories are bad.